antonio-leitao/udiph/README.md

 [![Downloads](https://pepy.tech/badge/udiph)](https://pepy.tech/project/udiph) [![PyPI license](https://img.shields.io/pypi/l/ansicolortags.svg)](https://github.com/Antonio-Leitao/dbsampler/blob/main/LICENSE) [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-03a80e.svg)](https://github.com/Antonio-Leitao) [![version ](https://img.shields.io/badge/release-0.0.1-blue.svg)](https://pypi.org/project/dbsampler/) [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/)

 UDiPH is a package that creates a new metric space where the points are uniformly sampled with respect to a global metric.
 It is oriented for creating Vietoris-Rips filtrations that are independent of the metric of the initial space.
-This work is very influced on [UMAP](https://github.com/lmcinnes/umap).
+This work is based on [UMAP](https://github.com/lmcinnes/umap).

 UDiPH excells when comparing homology of spaces with different metrics, for example consider a continuous deformation acting on a set of points:
 <p align="center">